Shoulder Pain Doe Run, MO

 Doe Run, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is imperative to not only living our every day life, but to keeping up the active lifestyles we desire.
-At Axes, we focus on positive outcomes for our Doe Run, MO clients by creating evidence-backed treatment plans catered to your injury, pain level, age, and desired activity level.
-Do not wait to get back to the activities you love and a pain-free life.
-Request an appointment online or reach out to the location nearest you.
+A healthy shoulder is important to not only carrying out daily tasks with ease, but to doing the things we love.
+At Axes, we focus on positive outcomes for Doe Run, MO residents by implementing evidence-backed treatment plans catered to your injury, pain level, age, and the activities you want to get back to.
+Do not wait to get back to the things you love doing most and a pain-free life.
+Request an appointment online or reach out to our location most convenient for you.

 Services Offered